-States should be allowed to charge a reduced rate on the supply of all housing - not just housing linked with a social policy - and on the "renovation, repair, alteration, maintenance and cleaning of housing and of places of worship and of cultural heritage and historical monuments recognised by the Member State concerned."36 Reaching agreement proved difficult once more.
-In March 2009 European Finance Ministers finally agreed to make two small additions to this list - restaurant services and books on all physical means of support - and to put the scheme for 'labour intensive services' on a permanent footing: it had been anticipated that it would end in 2010.
-However, no change was made to the scope of these provisions as they apply to VAT and construction - such as extending their scope to include the repair of churches.37
+In July 2008 the Commission proposed some minor additions to the list of goods and services that could be charged a reduced rate.
+Notably the Commission suggested that States should be allowed to charge a reduced rate on the supply of all housing - not just housing linked with a social policy - and on the "renovation, repair, alteration, maintenance and cleaning of housing and of places of worship and of cultural heritage and historical monuments recognised by the Member State concerned."
+43 Reaching agreement proved difficult once more.
+In March 2009 European Finance Ministers finally agreed to make two small additions to this list (restaurant services and books on all physical means of support), and to put the scheme for 'labour intensive services' on a permanent footing.
+No change was made to the scope of these provisions as they apply to VAT and construction - such as extending their scope to include the repair of churches.44

-More recently in December 2010 the current Government stated that it saw "no realistic prospect" of an agreement at an EU level to allow for historic church repairs to be zero rated:
+In December 2010 the Coalition Government stated that it saw "no realistic prospect" of an EU-wide agreement to allow for historic church repairs to be zero rated: